 Note: The GSC does not receive battery power when the ECS is in the OFF/RESET position.
-The GSC receives power when the contacts "6" and "9" of the ECS are jumpered.
+The GSC does receive power when the contact "6" and the contact "9" of the ECS are jumpered.

 The GSC treats a CID 168 as an alarm fault.